lab1092/blender-manual_ja/manual/textures/painting.rst

 if there are more brushes on the flyout window than can be displayed at once.
 Name your brush by clicking on the name field and entering any name you wish, such as "Red Air" for a red airbrush.
-To toss out a brush, click the brush delete :guilabel:`X` button next to its name.
+To toss out a brush, click the brush delete *X* button next to its name.
-If you want to keep this brush around for the next time you run Blender, click the :guilabel:`F` ake user button next to the brush delete X button.
+If you want to keep this brush around for the next time you run Blender, click the *F* ake user button next to the brush delete X button.

 If you have a tablet pen with pressure sensitivity, toggle the small "P" button next to the opacity, size,